Stencil and Canva are two of the most popular online graphic design tools. But those tools have many different features.

-- Graphic options – Use one of fifteen filter styles, add blur, and transparency color overlay to the graphic.
+- Graphic options – Use one of fifteen filter styles, and add blur and transparency color overlay to the graphic.

-- Text options – Set text alignment, text & background colors, and outline color, increase the font size, and make text bold, italic, and underlined.
+- Text options – Set text alignment, text & background colors, and outline color, font size and make text bold, italic, and underlined.